Important steps in spiritual growth

 Ephesians 2:10 ESV For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.

-9. Learn how to stand up against spiritual warfare
+9. Learn how to stand up against strongholds

 One sign of spiritual growth is living in the fruit of the Spirit.
-If our mentee is still struggling and not experiencing real and lasting spiritual breakthroughs, then we should help them to identify where there might be spiritual warfare in their lives.
+If our mentee is still struggling and not experiencing real and lasting spiritual breakthroughs, then we should help them to identify where there might be family or demonic strongholds in their lives.
 He or she may, for example, need to cut off generational curses, renounce spiritual ties and a past practice of fortune-telling, and remove new age charms from their homes etc.

 Galatians 5:22-23 ESV But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.